Skip to contents

 species

-Numeric or Character: NCBI Taxonomy identifier (Human is 9606), species name (e.g. "Homo sapiens") or Reactome DbId (e.g Homo sapiens is 48887).
+Character or Numeric: (optional) NCBI Taxonomy identifier (Human is 9606), species name (e.g. "Homo sapiens") or Reactome DbId (e.g Homo sapiens is 48887).
 See rba_reactome_species or Reactome Data Schema: Entries: Species.
 Note that you cannot supply the species parameter when projection parameter is TRUE.

 sort_by